TusharGuptaECC/robot/SP0229/README.md

 ## SP02__

-SP02__ is an amazing team built by the efforts of its team members and the support of its mentors
+SP0229 is an amazing team built by the efforts of its team members and the support of its mentors

 ### Team

-Person1<br>
+Tushar Gupta<br>
-Person2<br>
+Sayandeep Das<br>
-Person3<br>
+Nisha Gehlot<br>
 Person4<br>
 Person5

 ### Mentor

-Mentor1
+K.Shreenath Bohra

 ## Daily Logs